 5. What will you get out of it: be clear about what you want to get out of the experience - training, self-development, an adventure - then check whether the organisation is clear in communicating what’s on offer for you.

-6. Community involvement and benefit: understand a project’s relationship to the local community and make sure that the organisation is properly embedded with locals efforts and people – does the community benefit, have they given consent for work to be carried out, how have they been involved.
-Is there training for locals, scholarships, capacity-building, education, etc.
+6. Community involvement and benefit: understand a project’s relationship to the local community and make sure that the organisation is properly embedded with local efforts and people – does the community benefit, have they given consent for work to be carried out, how have they been involved?
+Is there training for locals, scholarships, capacity-building, education, etc.?

 7. Your fellow participants: understand the profile of the people that will share your trip by checking the organisation’s website and social media sites.